MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-post-deploy.md

 ---
-title: Post-deployment configurations for the ASDK | Microsoft Docs
+title: Post deployment configurations for the ASDK | Microsoft Docs
 description: Learn about the recommended configuration changes to make after installing the Azure Stack Development Kit (ASDK).
 services: azure-stack
 documentationcenter: ''